 The Secret Lives of Church Ladies is a compelling fiction debut from a promising author.
 As the title suggests the stories in this collection are centred on Black women who have complex relationships to their church and to God.
 In a concise and stirring prose Deesha Philyaw explores the lives, desires, and fears of her characters, focusing on the friction between their beliefs—often instilled by their parents or communities—and their sense of self.
 Philyaw captures Black girlhood and womanhood, showing the importance of female solidarity and human connection.
 While not all of the stories have a contemporary setting, the topics Philyaw touches on are still relevant: race, faith, sexuality, sex, love, family, belonging.
 Fraught mother-daughter relationships appear in more than one story, and it is a sign of Philyaw’s writing skills that she is able to portray each woman (be it the daughter or the mother) with nuance.
 Philyaw, similarly to Danielle Evans, who simply excels at writing short stories, balances moments of poignancy with humour (I simply loved the grandmother in ‘Dear Sister’).

 The dialogues, settings, and ideas depicted in these pages are vividly rendered.
-My favourite where ‘Dear Sister’, ‘Peach Cobbler’, ‘Snowfall’ (this one was a heartbreaker), and ‘How To Make Love To a Physicist’ (the style in this one is really fun).
-The other stories, although enjoyable and well-written, just didn’t affect me as much.
-I appreciated them but, unlike my favourite ones, they didn’t give me the so called ‘feels’.
+My favourite stories were ‘Dear Sister’, ‘Peach Cobbler’, ‘Snowfall’ (this one was a heartbreaker), and ‘How To Make Love To a Physicist’ (the style in this one is really fun).
+The other stories are certainly enjoyable and well-written did not strike me as the ones I’ve just mentioned.

 I would definitely recommend this to fans of authors such as Danielle Evans and Zalika Reid-Benta and I am looking forward to Philyaw’s next book.